 Research brokers well before signing up, ensure that all of the information is up to date, and be ready to file a complaint if something does not go as expected.

 How Can Fund Recovery Help?

-If you have noticed unauthorized charges or if your broker is uncooperative or disappears, it is important to seek fund recovery help.
+If you have noticed unauthorised charges or if your broker is uncooperative or disappears, it is important to seek fund recovery help.
 MyChargeBack UK is staffed with experts who understand regulators and banks and can negotiate your position.
-We have the resources, knowledge, and tools to improve the odds of getting your money back.
+We have the resources, knowledge and tools to improve the odds of getting your money back.

 You used your credit card or debit card.
 You believe you were scammed.